slidevjs/slidev/docs/builtin/components.md

 ## `RenderWhen`

-Render slots depending on whether the context matches (for example whether we are in presenter view).
+Render slots depend on whether the context matches (for example whether we are in presenter view).

 ### Usage